 This Queen butterfly was photographed at the ‘Wall’ in Mission Texas.
 She was nectaring at a famous, much visited perennial garden set at the entrance wall to a popular development of homes.

-The image of a pair of coupled Monarch butterflies (he easily seen here) was taken in the perennial gardens of the National Butterfly Center, also in Mission, Texas.
+The image of a pair of coupled Monarch butterflies (he easily seen here) was taken in the perennial gardens of the National Butterfly Center, also in Mission, Texas near the border wall.

 Both are Danaus butterflies, both relying on native milkweed plants as their hostplants.